In this article:

 Probiotics are beneficial bacteria in the gut.
 Fermented foods, such as yogurt, (6) kombucha, kimchi, kefir (yogurt-like drink), pickles, miso, tempeh, and sauerkraut, are natural sources of probiotics.
+(7)(8)

 Prebiotics refer to the food (majorly fibers) for these bacteria and are present in certain vegetables, fruits, and whole grains.

-Fruits and vegetables are beneficial for digestive health for many reasons.
-They contain vitamins, minerals, phytochemicals, antioxidants, and anti-inflammatory agents.
+Fruits and vegetables contain vitamins, minerals, phytochemicals, antioxidants, and anti-inflammatory agents.
 They are also rich in both insoluble and soluble fibers.
-(12)
+(13)

 It is recommended to fill half of your plate with fruits and vegetables in all your meals.
 Try eating an assortment of fruits and vegetables to get a mix of different nutrients and fibers.

-Some fruits, such as green bananas, have been shown to help subside various gastrointestinal conditions, including constipation, diarrhea, and ulcers.
+Some fruits, such as green bananas, have been shown to help improve various gastrointestinal conditions, including constipation, diarrhea, and ulcers.
 (15) Papaya aids protein digestion and helps prevent bloating and constipation.

 Speak with your health care team regarding what fruits and vegetables are best for your state of health.
-Certain digestive conditions, like IBS, may warrant avoidance of certain fruits and vegetables.
+Certain digestive conditions, such as IBS, may warrant avoidance of certain fruits and vegetables.

-Since ancient times, asafetida has been used as a spice and traditional medicine.
-It has a strong odor, reminiscent of the taste of onion and garlic, and is widely used in Indian cuisine.
+Since ancient times, asafoetida has been used as a spice and traditional medicine.

-Although the medicinal importance of asafetida has been recognized, further detailed studies are needed before progressing to clinical trials.
+Although the medicinal importance of asafoetida has been recognized, further detailed studies are needed before progressing to clinical trials.
 (17)

-Peppermint is efficient as a first-line treatment for upset stomach, and it relieves indigestion and the discomfort associated with eating a heavy meal.
-It also helps in subsiding nausea and indigestion.
+Peppermint is efficient as the first-line treatment for an upset stomach, and it relieves indigestion and the discomfort associated with eating a heavy meal.
+It also helps in relieving nausea.
 (20)

 Peppermint oil may also be a potent therapy for IBS.
 (20) While the safety and short-term efficacy of this treatment method have been determined, studies on its long-term use and effectiveness are yet to be conducted.
 (21)